-Universal Studios teases 'Super Nintendo World' with a music video
+Super Nintendo World theme park is a 'life-size, living video game'

 If you were hoping for a glimpse inside the new area or some idea of what rides are in store, you won't see them.
 Instead there's a dance sequence and some dreamy segments showing how players go from hanging out at home with their Switch to enjoying an in-real-life experience.

 However, on a website that launched along with the video, it did mention the real-life Mario Kart experience we'd heard about, and says that families will be able to travel the park on Yoshi's back.
 Also, there's a "power up band" teased that appears to be your wearable park pass, while you traverse the world and encounter Mario-style blocks in real life.
+Bloomberg reports, based on a briefing with Universal Studios Japan CEO J.L.
+Bonnier, that the wearable and a smartphone app will allow visitors to battle bosses and collect coins.

-As it says at the end "Play in real world this summer."
+As it says at the end of the video, "Play in real world this summer."

-Note: Update: On Twitter Bloomberg reporter Kurumi Mori has posted more images and information from a briefing event.
-There, Universal Studios Japan showed the Power Up Band that will track visitors progress in its "life-size, living video game," as well as a mention that future parks will come to Hollywood, Orlando and Singapore.